austinmhorn/BewareTheBasilisk/docs/README.md

 1. Move "BewareTheBasilisk" Folder to your Desktop
 2. Open Terminal.app
-3. Copy/Paste the following command into Terminal and press enter: cd ~/Desktop/BewareTheBasilisk
+3. Copy/Paste the following command and press enter: cd ~/Desktop/BewareTheBasilisk

-4. Enter "make" to build the program
+4. Type "make" and press enter to build the program
-5. Enter "make run" to play!
+5. Type "make run" and press enter to play!

+NOTE: Step 4 only needs to be performed once, as the program will remain built unless explicitly removed.
+If program IS already built.
+You will receive message similar to:
+    "make: `BewareTheBasilisk' is up to date."